MOARdV/AviationLights/README.md

 sliders to customize the RGB colors of the light, as well as the intensity of the light and its range.
 The RGB colors reset if the Color Preset is changed.
 The intensity and range reset if the Type Preset is changed.

+If the part is configured as a spot light (the SpotAngle config field is greater than 0), the editor will also allow toggling the light between a spot light or a point (omni-directional) light.

 ## FLASH MODES

 In addition to the conventional "Light on" and "Light off" settings, Aviation Lights may be configured to flash using one of three patterns.